praxis-app/praxis/CONTRIBUTING.md

 ## Getting involved

 The goal is to give each contributor a clear, useful piece of work without duplicating someone else's effort.
-These steps offer a starting point, but you can ask a maintainer for help at any point:
+These steps are a good place to start, and you can ask a maintainer for help at any point:

-1. Choose a contribution area that matches your interests or something you want to learn.
+1. Find an open issue that matches your interests or something you want to learn.
+If you're new to the project, a small, focused issue is usually the best place to start.

-2. Review the open issues.
-If the work is not represented, open an issue that explains the problem, the desired outcome, and any relevant context.

-3. Comment before starting substantial work.
-A maintainer can confirm the scope, identify dependencies, and make sure someone is available to review it.
-Small fixes can usually move directly to a pull request.
+2. If the work is not already represented, open an issue describing the problem or idea and the desired outcome.
+Before starting substantial work, comment on the issue so a maintainer can confirm the scope and help avoid duplicated effort.
+Small fixes can usually go directly to a pull request.

-4. Agree on a manageable first step.
-New contributors should start with a focused issue or one part of a larger feature, with a clear result and a way to verify it.

-5. Create a branch, make the change, and run the checks relevant to it.
-Ask for help early if the task grows beyond the agreed scope.
+3. Create a branch, make the change, and run the checks relevant to it.
+Keep the change focused, and ask for help if the work grows beyond the original scope.

-6. Open a pull request that links the issue and explains the change, how it was tested, and anything still unresolved.
+4. Open a pull request that links the issue and explains what changed, how it was tested, and anything still unresolved.

-7. Address feedback with the maintainers.
-Ask questions when anything is unclear, and work together on any agreed upon changes.
+5. Work with the maintainers to address review feedback.
+Ask questions when anything is unclear, and update the pull request as needed.

 ## Getting set up